 \subsubsection{Second necessary condition}

-Each invisible pair of vertices has a blocking vertex.
-A vertex $o$ in a visibility graph is a blocking vertex for an invisible pair of vertices $(p,q)$, if all vertices between $p$ and $o$ (including $p$), on the Hamiltonian cycle, are invisible to all vertices between $o$ and $q$ (including $q$).
+Each non-visible pair of vertices has a blocking vertex.
+A vertex $o$ in a visibility graph is a blocking vertex for a non-visible pair of vertices $(p,q)$, if all vertices between $p$ and $o$ (including $p$), on the Hamiltonian cycle, are non-visible to all vertices between $o$ and $q$ (including $q$).

-\begin{obs} For an invisible pair $(p,q)$, there is at least one and at most two blocking vertices which are visible from $p$.
-These candidates are the last visible vertices in a clockwise and counter-clockwise walk, from $p$ toward $q$ along the Hamiltonian cycle. \end{obs} \begin{obs} For an invisible pair $(p,q)$, if the last visible vertex from $p$ in the clockwise walk from $p$ toward $q$ is further to $p$ than the last visible vertex from $q$ in the counter-clockwise walk from $q$ toward $p$, there is no blocking vertex for this invisible pair in the clockwise walk from $p$ to $q$. \end{obs}
+\begin{obs} For a non-visible pair $(p,q)$, there are at least one and at most two blocking vertices that are visible from $p$.
+These candidates are the last visible vertices in the clockwise and counter-clockwise walks, from $p$ toward $q$ along the Hamiltonian cycle. \end{obs} \begin{obs} For a non-visible pair $(p,q)$, on a walk $W$ from $p$ to $q$ along the boundary cycle, if the first vertex that is visible from $q$ is before the last vertex that is visible from $p$, then $W$ has no $(p,q)$ blocking vertex. \end{obs}